parent and child holding a handful of fresh picked strawberries at the orchard near Charlottesville in Central Virginia

 • Look for signs and stay in the designated pick-your-own areas.

-• It’s okay if little kids want to try a berry or two while you’re picking, but try not to eat more than that since you’ll be paying by either the weight or volume of your container.
+• It’s okay if little kids want to try a berry or two while you’re picking!
+However, stick with since you’ll be paying by either the weight or volume of your container.
 This is how farmers make their living so respect their work.

 Happy berry picking!

-ELLEN SEWELL is our associate editor.
+ELLEN SEWELL is the associate editor at CharlottesvilleFamily.
 With a degree in Communications and Media Studies and a gift for the written word, she especially enjoys interviewing local people making a positive difference and sharing events with other parents.
 Passionate about hands-on-learning and being active, she loves to explore museums, playgrounds, and outdoor attractions of all kinds with her three amazing children.